 To be more responsive to shifting urban dynamics/trends, build integrated communities and encourage entrepreneurship, land development that supports the City's transit-oriented development (TOD) strategy must be expedited.
 Therefore, over the years ahead, the Municipal Planning Bylaw as well as the procedures in terms thereof, will be reviewed and streamlined.
-This will include a TOD short-circuit mechanism, simplified land development processes using technology options, and a redesigned development charges mechanism in line with the City's investment rationale and the principles of contained urban sprawl.
+This will include a TOD short-circuit mechanism, simplified land development processes using technology options, and a redesigned development charges mechanism in line with the urban edge principles.